stormsoundmusic/orchestral-guide/guide/strings.md

 *$700 / [More info](https://www.spitfireaudio.com/shop/a-z/spitfire-chamber-strings/)*

 **STRENGTHS:**
-One of the most reputable chamber strings <sup>[[?]](../more/glossary.md#symphonic-strings-vs-chamber-strings)</sup> libraries.
+One of the most reputable chamber strings<sup>[[?]](../more/glossary.md#symphonic-strings-vs-chamber-strings)</sup> libraries.
 The library is great for adding detail to your tracks, and includes an impressive assortment of articulations.

 **WEAKNESSES:**
 Legato transitions can feel a bit bumpy.

-**DETAILS:**
-The expansion pack to this library can be purchased only after buying the main library, and includes additional mic positions.

 ---